Meeting your needs

 Before the day of your session it may help to think about what you want to say.
 You may also like to write down what you want to share with the Commissioner.
+It helps Commissioners to understand your story if you can speak about:

 You can send this information to the Commissioner to read before your session or bring it with you on the day.
 You can also write down things you want the Commissioner to know but do not want to talk about.

 When you feel ready to talk to the Commissioner they will join you in the room and introduce themselves.
 The session will begin when the Commissioner asks you to confirm that you agree to take part in the session and turns the audio recorder on.
+Your session will be recorded so that later on a written record can be made of your session.

 You can choose how much you want to say about any part of your experiences in your private session.